 Except in complaints involving allegations by a student-Complainant against employee-Respondents or in complaints involving allegations of violence, the College may offer an informal resolution process where the College deems such resolution appropriate.
 This may include processes such as, but not limited to, mediation.
-A party may not be required to participate in an informal resolution process and an informal resolution process may not be offered unless a formal, signed complaint is filed.
 Such processes will be conducted by trained individuals.

-Informal resolutions may not involve a full investigation, and may occur at any time prior to a determination of responsibility under the formal resolution process.
+Informal resolution does not involve a full investigation or hearing, and may occur at any time 59 prior to a determination of responsibility under the formal resolution process.
 Informal resolution will not be offered for cases where an employee is the Respondent and the Complainant is a student.

-The College will obtain written consent from all parties.
+Informal resolution processes are voluntary and the College will obtain written consent from all parties.
 Informal resolution processes are not a condition of enrollment/continued enrollment or employment/continued employment.
-The College will provide to the parties a written notice disclosing the allegations, the requirements of the informal resolution process.
-While sanctions cannot be issued by the College as a result of the conflict resolution process, the parties will agree appropriate remedies.
+The College will provide to the parties a written notice disclosing the allegations, the requirements of the informal resolution process, and any consequences that could result from participating in the informal resolution process, including the records that will be maintained by the College and used in any subsequent formal resolution procedure.
+Sanctions are not possible as a result of the conflict resolution process, though the parties may agree appropriate remedies.
 Failure to abide by the accord can result in appropriate responsive actions.
 Informal resolution will not be a mechanism used to address reports of sexual violence or coerced/forced behavior of any kind or if there is evidence of pattern of misconduct or a perceived threat of further harm to the community.